Neurogami/AnimataP5-ng/README.md

-# AnimataP5 #
+# AnimataP5-ng #

 A library for [processing](http://processing.org) to render/control [Animata](http://animata.kibu.hu) scenes.

-Forked from zeni/animatap5 and updated to work with Processing 2.
+Originall copied from zeni/animatap5, then updated to work with Processing 2, then given freaky magic powers.

 * Added code to allow run-time altering of the Joint `fixed` property.